liwei-cn/GitBook-RoboCalc/robochart-api/state-machine.md

 Similarly to a states, transitions must extend the class Transition.
 They can provide a number of functions:`reg`,`check`,`cancel`,`condition`and`action`.
 The first three are necessary if the transition has an event as a trigger, the fourth if the transition has a condition and the final if the transition has an action.
 A subclass of`Transition`may implement four optional functions:

-* `virtual void reg()`: this function is only implemented if the transition has a trigger with an event.
+* `virtual void Reg()`: this function is only implemented if the transition has a trigger with an event.
 In this case, the function`reg`of a channel must be called \(with appropriate parameters\) and the event returned by the call must be stored in a variable such as`event`;
-* `bool check()`: this function is implemented to check the occurrence of the registered event.
+* `bool Check()`: this function is implemented to check the occurrence of the registered event.
 It calls the`check`function of the channel on the event produced by`reg`;
-* `void cancel()`: this function call the method cancel of the channel with the event produced by`reg`as a parameter;
+* `void Cancel()`: this function call the method cancel of the channel with the event produced by`reg`as a parameter;
-* `bool condition()`: this function implemented the condition of the transition;
+* `bool Condition()`: this function implemented the condition of the transition;
-* `void action()`: this function implements the action of the transition.
+* `void Action()`: this function implements the action of the transition.
 If the transition's trigger contains an event, this function must call the function`accept`or`acceptAndDelete`of the channel \(on the event obtained from`reg`\).
 The function`accept`should be called if the channel is synchronous, and`acceptAndDelete`should be called if the channel is asynchronous.

 In the obstacle avoidance example, the transition `t1` has a trigger of the form`obstacle?dir`and also reset the clock `T`.
 This transition is implemented as the classt`1`, where`reg`is implemented as a function that calls the function`reg`of the channel`obstacle`of the state machine with source name `StmMovement` \(identifying the state machine StmMovement\) and undefined parameter`optional<Loc>()`.
 The result of the`ref`function of the channel is a pointer to an event that is recorded in the variable`event`.